 Looking for Liability for Opioid Deaths

-The United States is facing a major crisis in the epidemic of opioid addiction.
-Since 2010, more than 100,000 people have succumbed to overdose death, while countless others struggle through daily suffering associated with addiction.
-More Americans have now died from opioid overdose than in the Vietnam War, and in 2016 and 2017, it took more lives than breast cancer.
+According to the Centers for Disease Control and Prevention (CDC), from 1999-2020 more than 564,000 people have died from an opioid overdose, while countless others struggle through daily suffering associated with addiction and substance abuse.
+More Americans have now died from opioid-related overdose than in the Vietnam War, and in 2016 and 2017, it took more lives than breast cancer.

-Medical malpractice and wrongful death claims have risen by approximately 25 percent against physicians for negligently prescribing addictive substances resulting in overdoses and deaths.
-And the U.S. Drug Enforcement Agency (DEA) has pursued action against doctors in increasing numbers, rising from 88 in 2011 to 479 in 2016.
+Medical malpractice and wrongful death claims have been on the rise against physicians for negligently prescribing addictive substances resulting in overdoses and deaths.
+And the U.S. Drug Enforcement Agency (DEA) has pursued action against health care providers in increasing numbers.

 Holding Big Pharma Accountable

 Attorneys general in the majority of U.S. states are in discussions to develop a strategy for a unified mass tort effort.
 In all, more than 200 separate lawsuits have been initiated against opioid-producing drug companies, which may well result in a global settlement similar to that from tobacco lawsuits in the 1990s.

 If you or a loved one have been affected by the opioid crisis, there may be some legal recourse available to you.
-Talk to an experienced medical malpractice attorney or products liability attorney who can help assess where your circumstances fit into this landscape of civil liability litigation.
+Talk to an experienced medical malpractice attorney or products liability attorney who can help assess where you or a family member’s circumstances fit into this landscape of civil liability litigation.